ipetkov/ipetkov.github.io/content/blog/2024-05-05-configuring-gitea-to-sign-merge-commits.md

 A position that I, as an internet rando, am absolutely not bound by, so here's what I did!

-_Edit 2024-08-19: these exact steps also work for Forejo!
+_Edit 2024-08-19: these exact steps also work for Forgejo!
 Just use `/var/lib/forgejo` instead of `/var/lib/gitea` for all instructions below_

 <!-- more -->